Lenovo ThinkPad Edge 13

 Bewertung: Gesamt: 79% Leistung: 75% Mobilität: 65% Gehäuse: 75% Emissionen: 80%

-Quelle: ZDNet Deutsch Archive.org version
+Quelle: ZDNet Archive.org version

 Thinkpads für Unternehmen, Ideapads für Privatkunden - so sah bisher die Lenovo-Modellpalette aus.
 Das Thinkpad Edge soll einen Spagat zwischen den beiden schaffen.
 ZDNet hat getestet, was das für die Qualität bedeutet.
 Lenovos Thinkpad Edge hat eine hervorragende Tastatur und eignet sich gut für den mobilen Einsatz.
 Mit 739 Euro kostet es etwas mehr als ähnlich ausgestattete Konkurrenten.
 Aufgrund der höheren Qualität ist das aber gerechtfertigt.